XStore

 Preparing for Low Power #

-Before entering sleep, all peripherals are powered down in a defined sequence:
+Before entering sleep, the device powers down all peripherals in a defined sequence:

 StepsActionPurpose